Menu

 Business

 Back in early 2020, the world took an unexpected turn.
-The Covid-19 pandemic deprived everyone of human interactions, even at work.
-Colleagues were no longer able to work together in person.
-Newly hired employees also didn’t have time to bond and get to know each other.
-Team meetings became Zoom calls, and post-work hangouts became staying at home and watching Netflix.
+The onset of the COVID-19 pandemic created an involuntary hiatus in human interaction, cutting off connections at the heart of our daily lives, even at work.
+Colleagues, who often cross the boundaries of professional acquaintance into friendship, were no longer able to work together in person.
+Newly hired employees also didn’t have time to create those bonds that nurture empathy and trust.
+Team meetings became Zoom calls, and post-work interaction was reduced to virtual hangouts while watching Netflix.

 What is Social Wellness?